corda/corda-docs-portal/content/en/platform/corda/5.0-beta/getting-started/prerequisites/prerequisites.md

 | git | ~v2.24.1    |
 | Docker | Docker Engine ~v20.X.Y or Docker Desktop ~v3.5.X    |
 <!--| Gradle |  7.0+   |-->

-If you want to experiment with multi-worker cluster deployments, you will also need:

-* Kubernetes (incl. kubectl)
-* Helm

-However, Developer Preview 2 focuses on the developer rather than operator experience, so Kubernetes deployments are not required to use Developer Preview 2.

 <!--## Hardware prerequisites